-In common with other companies operating in natural resources exploration, the Company is subject to ongoing risk factors and uncertainties, including, among others, political risks including the risk of operating in Nicaragua, title risks, commodity prices, liquidity and financing risks, exchange rate risks, permitting risks, operating and environmental hazards encountered in the exploration, development and mining business and changing laws and public policies, as well as the risks disclosed elsewhere in this MD&A.
+In common with other companies operating in natural resource exploration and development, the Company is subject to ongoing risk factors and uncertainties, including, among others, political risks including the risk of operating in Nicaragua, title risks, commodity prices, liquidity and financing risks, exchange rate risks, permitting risks, operating and environmental hazards encountered in the exploration, development and mining business and changing laws and public policies, as well as the risks disclosed elsewhere in this MD&A as well as in the Copmany's annual information form for the year ended December 31, 2021 (the "AIF") and other publicly filed disclosure regarding the Company available nder the Company's issuer profile at www.sedar.com.

 The Company has been operating in Nicaragua for circa 15 years and closely monitored the social unrest between April and July 2018.
 The Government re-asserted control in July 2018; the country has subsequently been relatively calm.
 Condor continues to promote peaceful dialogue between all parties.
 In December 2018, the United States Congress passed into law the Nicaragua Human Rights and Anticorruption Act of 2018 (the "Nica Act").
 This bill imposes restrictions and sanctions on institutions and individuals responsible for the Nicaraguan government's violence and infringement of the civil rights of protesters.
-There have been a number of "Dialogue Tables" between the Government and opposition parties.
-It is unclear what, if any, impact the Nica Act will have on the Company.
-More recently, in the run up to Presidential Elections in November 2021, several members of the political opposition have been placed under house arrest.
-The US Government has enacted sanctions on some prominent members of the Sandanista party.
+The President of Nicaragua was inaugurated for a fourth consecutive term in January 2022.
+This led to additional sanctions by the US and EU.
+The RENACER Act was passed into law October 2021 in the US.